Selinda Explorers is an exclusive old-style tented camp in the Kwando-Linyanti area in Botswana.

 The accommodation at Selinda Explorers has four spacious Meru-style guest tents, all at ground level with good views over the Spillway.
 The tents are well-appointed and have adjoining ‘open-air’ en-suite bathrooms with canvas walls for privacy, hot bucket showers and flush loos.

-Our viewWe expect Selinda Explorers Camp to be a great choice for friends or families travelling together and looking for a private experience – and it’s location beside the Spillway looks lovely.
-It promises to be very comfortable, and to focus firmly on walking safaris and canoeing trips.
-So we’d expect it to work really well for groups who want to be active, and are happy to spend more time looking at the birdlife and the smaller wildlife, rather than seeking big game from the safety of vehicles.
+Our viewWe expect Selinda Explorers Camp to be a great choice for anyone looking for a traditional tented camp experience, and it’s location beside the Spillway looks lovely.
+It promises to be very comfortable, and to focus firmly on 4WD day and night game drives, walking safaris and canoeing trips.
+So we’d expect it to work really well for those who want to be active, as well as enjoying some promising game viewing from a vehicle.

 Ideal length of stay: Three or four nights is fine here.
 Because the activities focus on walking and canoeing, a stay here combines very well with time at